 As the Porsche construction office had to move away from Stuttgart's bombing raids, in 1944 a new location was set up near Gmünd in Carinthia (Gmünd in Kärnten), Austria.
 It was 320 miles/515 km from Stuttgart-Zuffenhausen.
 The Porsche construction office started to work in wooden sheds of a former sawmill.
 During the difficult period, many projects not related to cars (tractors, cable pull for mountain skiers, mining winch etc.) were also carried out.
-In addition to different machinery, Gmünd is the birthplace of the 1947 Porsche 360 Cisitalia, 1948 Porsche 356/1 roadster prototype and the 356/2 coupes and convertibles.
+In addition to different machinery, Gmünd is the birthplace of the Porsche type 360 Cisitalia Formula 1 car drawings, the 1948 Porsche 356/1 roadster prototype and the 356/2 coupes and convertibles.

 Gmünd was first mentioned in 1252.
 This nice quiet town has a few hotels for relaxing overnight stay.

 Helmut Pfeifhofer (born 1938) founded the Porsche museum in his hometown in 1982.

 Since 2001 the museum is managed by Helmut Pfeifhofer's son Christoph Pfeifhofer, who is also racing Porsche cars.

 Selection of photos from different visits to the museum